The search engines you are ignoring but your customers aren’t

 If it hadn’t occurred to you before, YouTube is the world’s 2nd largest search engine with 1.5 billion monthly users.
 Not only dominated by cat videos, YouTube is an increasingly popular marketing channel for companies to connect with and attract customers.

 When uploading your videos to YouTube, it can be challenging to stand out amongst so much content.
 Think carefully about your title, thumbnail, and description, as these are all important in attracting your customers’ attention.
 Also don’t forget to promote your video on your own website and through social media channels.
-You will have spent a considerable amount of time and budget on video production, so don’t neglect to push it out on as many places as possible!
+You will have spent a considerable amount of time and budget on video production and expensive add-ons like FCPX effects, so don’t neglect to push it out on as many places as possible!

 Bing is a search engine owned and operated by Microsoft, relaunched in 2009 to take on Google’s market share.
 Bing’s usage has increased by 5.2% over two years so is worthy of your attention and also has additional services including Bing Maps, Bing Travel, and Bing.